robstave/angular2-training/session-four/page1.md

 # Forms

 Angular2 has pretty extensive framework support for forms.
-It defines a flexible and full API to handles the binding, validation, error handling and change tracking.
-This is a good thing because most of our application is really just forms.
+It defines a flexible and full API that handles the binding, validation, error handling and change tracking.
+Great features since most of our application is really just a lot of forms anyways.

+## Angular

 Angular 1 dealt with forms using the ng-model.
-This provided a two-way binding that made it very easy to bind the view model to the controller.
-The problem was that the controller scope is very tightly coupled to the view making testing difficult.
-There are means to test it, but it requires the DOM, the scope and is pretty much an end to end test.
+This provided a two-way binding strategy that made it very easy to bind the view model to the controller.
+The problem however is that the controller scope becomes tightly coupled to the view, making testing difficult.
+There are means to test it, but it requires that you have access to the DOM and scope, and rendered templates.
+This pretty much means its going to be an end to end test.

+The angular 1.x forms included a decent set of directives like _required_, _minlength_, and even regex valdiation are directives that are spliced into the form.
+You can set all kinds of rules that make it impossible for the user to submit data without having to write any real code.

+However, as things get more complicated, you end up allowing data to get through to the controler "for consideration" where additional checking can be done and liberal sprinkling of "isOk()" checks are placed back into the form.

+What you end up with is something akin to a Rube Goldberg machine.
+Very stateful, pretty untestable.

+## Angular 2

-Angular2 provides two strategies for forms.
-Template driven and reactive (model driven).
+Angular2 provides two strategies for forms.  _Template driven_ and _reactive_ (model driven).

-Template driven is, in a way, similar to Angular1.
+Template driven is, in a way, similar to the way Angular1 is implemented.

 There is an _ngModel_ and two way binding is still allowed.
 For many simple forms, this is easy enough to roll with.
+Much of the validation is still handed off to the form template like the _required_ and _minlength_ of old.
+You have better access to the model however and less need to add _isOk()_ all over the place.

 Reactive forms move out the complex validation from the template and into the model domain.
-This could be in the template, but could really be anywhere.
+To write testcases here, you do not need to have to have access to the rendered form.
+The component can be tested directly without logic searching the dom and placing data in dom objects.

 Digging around on the interwebs, I found [this](http://stackoverflow.com/questions/39142616/angular2-forms-api-template-driven-or-reactive) on stacktrace.